icpepseustp/official-website/content/featured/the-frosh-amaroks-ultimate-college-starter-guide/index.md

 ---
 contentpath: blog
-title: THE FROSH AMAROKS’ ULTIMATE COLLEGE STARTER GUIDE
+title: The Frosh AMAROKS’ Ultimate College Starter Guide
 description: It’s been almost two and a half years since the pandemic emerged, also maybe some of you just started your final years of high school.
 Since then, our learning modalities shifted to a virtual paradigm.